 Taking your mind off a problem or stress allows you to relax a bit before reproaching it.
 Try doing some different forms of exercise, like running or playing a sport.
 There are many physical and emotional benefits of exercise, and having an exercise buddy could also give you someone to talk to.
 Once you are more calm, you can deal with whatever is troubling you in a more rational manner.

 Emotion-based coping can sometimes be ineffective.
 Your gut emotional instinct could lead you to feeling far worse and it could worsen your emotional pain long-term as well.

 Try taking time to consider the best course of action, and acting in accordance to positive emotions.
 You could make some positive affirmations or read something inspiring to uplift you when you are struggling.

 Performing a few simple activities could be the key to your coping strategy.
 Use your five senses to comfort yourself, such as by finding a familiar comforting smell (a candle perhaps).

-Alternatively, enjoy a home cooked meal or watch your favorite film.
+Alternatively, enjoy a home-cooked meal or watch your favorite film.
 The item or action should remind you of prior positive emotions but should not be directly related to the source of grief.

 Mechanisms & Strategies for Coping Skills

-Everyone has their unique approach to dealing with stressful life events.
+Everyone has a unique approach to dealing with stressful life events.
 For instance, while some prefer to spend time with friends for support, others prefer to be isolated.
 There is no right or wrong way to cope, but there are general styles that a large chunk of the population uses.